AceContish/DataStruc-Assignment1/README.md

 1. Click "Code" button on top right corner.
 2. Download the zip file then extract it inside your computer folder.
 3. Drag the file to your VS Code.
-(Make sure you have Java JDK installed)
+(Make sure you have JDK installed)
 4. Run the AppQueueBook.java class because it is the main class by clicking "run" button.

 NOTE IF YOU DIDN'T HAVE VS CODE